christophchamp/xtof-devops/src/kiil/kiil_ex01.md

 +-----------+-----------------------------------------------------------------+
 ```

-Hopefully soon it will become trivial to type in all the accession numbers, and we will take advantage of the C-shell to wrap the Perl script in a foreach-loop from the shell.
+Hopefully, soon it will become trivial to type in all the accession numbers, and we will take advantage of the C-shell to wrap the Perl script in a foreach-loop from the shell.

 * Execute the following to download all the GenBank files:
 ```
 $ mkdir source
 $ foreach accession (AE017042 AE016879 AL111168 AL645882 AP008232 AP009048 BA000021 CP000034)
-$ ~/src/scripts/mygetgene/mygetgene $accession > source/$accession.gbk &
+    ~/src/scripts/mygetgene/mygetgene $accession > source/$accession.gbk &
-$ end
+  end
 $ wait
 ```